tmaxsoft-us/oftools_docs/compile/user_guide/README.md

 ![alt-text](../reference_images/oftools_compile_grouping.png)

+When you compile multiple programs at the same time using a directory as a source parameter, it is recommended to specify the language used in the **tag** option for tracking purposes.
+If all programs in your directory are COBOL programs, you should specify a tag like `COBOL_username` for instance.

 ### 4.4 Report File

 The report file is formatted as a csv or a comma delimitted file that displays: